Date: 06.03.2023

 Although strides have been made when it comes to lessening the dangers associated with carpets, there are still significant issues –

-A lot of issues arise when you consider the adhesives used to install carpet, a lot of these adhesives contains toxins like formaldehyde and various other VOCs.
+A lot of issues arise when you consider the adhesives used to install carpets, a lot of these adhesives contain toxins like formaldehyde and various other VOCs.
 These are released into the air over time, lowering the overall air quality in the home.

 The Dangers of Laminate

-Laminates are another popular option as they offer the same visual appeal as hardwood, but due to chemicals and toxins used in the bonding process, it’s not the safest option –
+Laminate flooring is another popular option as it offers the same visual appeal as hardwood, but due to chemicals and toxins used in the bonding process, it’s not always the safest option –

 Again, some types of laminate flooring may contain adhesives that release formaldehyde and other VOCs – Formaldehyde is a known carcinogen, and exposure to high levels of the chemical can cause issues like dizziness, breathing problems, headaches and eye irritation.